The Invisible Nature of Grief

 I remember the bustle of the area at midday.
 Families gathered together, eyes searching the crowd for the green scrubs of surgeons.
 “She will live,” they say to some, and to others, “We will wait and see.”
 The frenzy of the day over, the empty chairs wait for tomorrow.

 I sign my name in script.
 I use the old Catholic school script.
 The script preached by my mother, who is upstairs recovering from heart surgery.
-I walk past the chairs along […]
+I walk past the chairs along walls so […]

 Go to Top